google8e64e43edd78a6cd

 • Expect bleeding and cramping to start within the next 24 hours

-If you feel ill, have abdominal pain, nausea, vomiting or diarrhea, or has a fever greater than 100.4 more than 24 hours after using misoprostol you should be seen by a clinician as soon as possible.
+If it has been more than 24 hours and you feel ill, have abdominal pain, nausea, vomiting or diarrhea, or have a fever greater than 100.4 you should seek emergency medical care as soon as possible.

 Yes.
 Bleeding with a medication abortion is usually heavier than a period and often accompanied by clots.
 The heaviest bleeding typically occurs 2 to 5 hours after using misoprostol and usually slows within 24 hours.
-Some people, however, bleed heavily for
+Some people, however, bleed heavily for up to 48 hours and may pass clots days or even weeks later.
+This is common and is not dangerous.

 The misoprostol should still be used if you have not already started to have cramping and bleeding.
 Mifepristone alone works about 65% of the time.
 Research most strongly supports using misoprostol between 24-48 hours after the Mifepristone.
 Misoprostol also works when it is used earlier or later, and using it late is much more effective than not using it at all.

-Yes.
-Until we receive the results of your follow up blood work we cannot confirm if the medication ended the pregnancy as expected.
-Having your follow-up blood work as directed after you use Misoprostol and is essential for ensuring your medication abortion was successful.
+It is important to complete your follow-up test.
+We cannot confirm if the medication ended the pregnancy as expected without it.
+Follow up is essential for ensuring your medication abortion was successful.
 If the medication did not work as expected you may need additional treatment.

 I had my medication abortion 3-5 weeks ago and I’m still bleeding.
 Is that normal?